jolson615/tech-exchange-2021/u3-flask-mongo/advanced-flask.md

 #### Helpful Questions
 * What happens if you try a regular `len()` method here?
-* As you may remember, the tool that handles templates for Flask is called **jinja2**.
+* As you may remember, the tool that handles templates for Flask is called **Jinja**.
 What are the major syntax differences you are noticing between how Python usually works and how it works here?
-* Are you noticing the difference between how the jinja2 templating engine uses `{{ }}` and `{% %}`?
+* Are you noticing the difference between how the Jinja templating engine uses `{{ }}` and `{% %}`?
 What is the difference?

 > Note: this last bit is important, and it's helpful to have a plainwords explanation for both markers:
 > * `{{ }}` means "evaluate this Python expression and display the result on the page."